olgabot/cheatsheets/sshfs.md

 ## Follow symbolic links

-Normally, `sshfs` doesn't follow symbolic links To follow any symlinks (soft links) that you make
+Normally, `sshfs` doesn't follow symbolic links To follow any symlinks (soft links) that you make.
+Here's the command to make it do that:

 ```
 sshfs -o follow_symlinks obotvinnik@tscc.sdsc.edu:/oasis/tscc/scratch/obotvinnik tscc